 The Felix Black Cat buses last ran on Saturday 28 January 2012.
 In accordance with the will of Norman Frost, the founder of the company, that the business was not to be sold to Trent, the new operator was Notts & Derby Traction, another company in the Wellglade Group.
 The private hire part of the business went to Swiftsure of Burton upon Trent.

 The one journey per hour on the Ilkeston Flyer, that passed through Chaddesden non stop on Brian Clough Way, was also transferred from Felix to Notts & Derby in January 2012.
 That journey was the first to go when YourBus began their competing Y3 route between Derby, Ilkeston and Cotmanhay.
-There is now a best ever 8 fast buses per hour between Derby and Ilkeston, 4 each operated by Trent Barton and YourBus.
+There was then a best ever eight fast buses per hour between Derby and Ilkeston, four each operated by Trent Barton and YourBus.

 Peter Leadbeater says:

 Devastated to hear of the demise of the ‘Flying Felix’ :((Spent many a happy hour riding the Felix when I lived on Chad Lane and during my period of ‘bus spotting’ visited the garage at Stanley regularly – didn’t we John (Bennett)?!!

 I also used the Felix bus service as a child.
 I caught the bus outside of the Co-op in Chaddesden Lane and travelled to Ilkeston, where I changed to a Nottingham bus (blue) and alighted at Trowell where my uncle owned a farm.
 The drivers and conductors were the same people for many years but I never knew their names.
 I also used the service to visit friends on a farm at Stanley.
 It was a half hour service and they were always on time, unlike the buses of today.
 I remember one of the conductresses was a very attractive lady, 1950’s anyone remember her name?

 Tim Doust says: